7Ji/ampart/README.md

     **Warning**: unless running in clone mode, some partitions are **reserved** and **can't be defined by user**, they will be **generated** according to the old partition table:
     1. **bootloader** This is where **u-boot** is stored, and it should always be the **first 4M** of the emmc device.
 It **won't** be touched.
     2. **reserved** This is where **partition table**, **dtb** and many other stuffs are stored, it usually starts at 36M and leaves an 32M gap between it and **bootloader** partition.
 It **won't** be touched.
     3. **env** This is where u-boot envs are stored, it is usually 8M, and placed after a cache partition.
-It **will be moved** as the cache partition takes 512M and does not make much sense for a pure ELEC installation.
+It **will most likely be moved** as the cache partition takes 512M and does not make much sense for a pure ELEC installation.
-      1. Partitions defined by users will start at **end of reserved partition** + **size of env partition** as a result of this, to maximize the usable disk space by avoiding those precious ~512M taken by cache partition.
+    4. **logo** This is where u-boot logo is stored.
+It **will most likely be moved**
+    5. **misc** This is where shared args between kernel and u-boot are stored.
+It **will most likely be moved**
+    * In normal mode, ampart will try to insert env, logo and misc to the gap between bootloader and reserved to avoid disk space being wasted
+    * In all modes, when positions(offset) of env, logo and misc are changed, they will be migrated automatically by ampart (read all, write all, so don't worry about overwriting things we haven't read)
-      2. **ampart** will clone the content of the env partition from its old location to the new location, and the content at the new location will be the same on the **binary level**, but you can always ``dd if=/dev/env of=env.img`` for double insurance.
+    * Even though ampart will migrate the content of the env, logo and misc partition from their old locations to their new locations, and the content at the new locations will be the same on the **binary level**, you can always backup images of these partitions for double insurance e.g. ``dd if=/dev/env of=env.img``

 * **partition**(s) (**update mode**) partition(s) you would like to update, when omitted **ampart** will only print the old partition table.
 Should be in either format **selector**(:**name**:**offset**:**size**:**mask**) or **name**:**offset**:**size**:**mask**.
 In which: